Kuuuube/yomitan-dictionaries/README.md

 ### JPDB v2.1 Frequency

+Only displays the frequency of the exact word.
 Does not display the frequency of the word being written in kana.

 **Preview:** `読む` -> `JPDBv2 395`